Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10

-Establishing the critical pressure and temperature points for the phase diagram required rigorous scrutiny of reflections in the $hk0$ plane as shown in Fig. \ref{fig:unwarp}.
+Establishing the critical pressure and temperature points for the phase diagram not only required rigorous scrutiny of reflections in the $hk0$ plane as shown in Figure \ref{fig:unwarp}, but also tracking the appearance of the 2-fold superstructure and the evolution of the structural parameters as indicated in Figures \ref{fig:unwarp2}, \ref{fig:crystal_struc} and \ref{fig:lattice parameters}.
 The reflections, nearly circular in the high-pressure tetragonal phase, become progressively broadened and anisotropic as the transition sets in, eventually splitting into distinct components at lower pressures.
-This bifurcation of the reflections becomes particularly pronounced at low temperatures 80 and 20 K, stating that the evolution of the distortion in the structure is significantly tuned by both pressure and temperature.
-Furthermore, we state the emergence of the monoclinic ($2/m$) phase in La$_4$Ni$_3$O$_{10}$ defies interpretation as a mere distortion of the tetragonal lattice.
-As illustrated in Figure \ref{fig:unwarp} (b) upon indexing the diffraction maxima on the high-pressure $I$-centered 'pseudo-tetragonal' lattice ($a$ = $b$ $\approx$ 3.7 \AA{}, $c$ $\approx$ 27 \AA{}) reveal that the onset of the $2/m$ phase is marked by superlattice reflections at commensurate positions \textbf{q$^1$} = $(\frac{1}{2}, \frac{1}{2}, 0)$ and \textbf{q$^2$} = $(\frac{1}{2}, -\frac{1}{2}, 0)$ along with mixed-order satellite reflections corresponding to linear combinations of \textbf{q$^1$} and \textbf{q$^2$}.
-Rather than invoking higher-dimensional ($3+n-dimensional$) superspace formalism \cite{van2007incommensurate}, where the intensities of the main Bragg reflections are kept distinct from the superlattice peaks, we reproduce the solution of the monoclinic structure in 3-dimensions by indexing and integrating as a superstructure, echoing earlier works \cite{Song2020a, Zhang2020a, Zhu2024a, zhang2025a, Li2025c}.
-The resulting monoclinic structure is effectively 2-fold relative to the parent tetragonal phase, as the $P2_1/c$ unit cell corresponds to twice the volume of the primitive triclinic cell derived from the $I4/mmm$ lattice.
+Purple dashed squares indicate the onset of the broadening associated with the transition towards monoclinic from tetragonal in Figure \ref{fig:unwarp}.
+This bifurcation of the reflections becomes particularly pronounced at low temperatures 80 and 20 K, showing that the evolution of the distortion in the structure is significantly tuned by both pressure and temperature.

+Furthermore, we show that the emergence of the monoclinic ($2/m$) phase in La$_4$Ni$_3$O$_{10}$ cannot be interpreted as a trivial distortion of the tetragonal lattice.
+As shown in Figure~\ref{fig:unwarp2}(a), reflections such as $(0\,\overline{5}\,\overline{4})$ and $(0\,\overline{5}\,4)$ (white circles) that appear below 11.3 GPa correspond to a 2-fold monoclinic superstructure.
+When transformed into the standard $I$-centered 'pseudo-tetragonal' lattice ($a = b \approx 3.7$~\AA, $c \approx 27$~\AA), these reflections can alternatively be indexed as $(2.5\ 2.5\, \overline{4})$ and $(2.5\, 2.5\, 4)$, corresponding to positions $\mathbf{q}^1 = (\frac{1}{2}, \frac{1}{2}, 0)$ and $\mathbf{q}^2 = (\frac{1}{2}, -\frac{1}{2}, 0)$ in this pseudo-tetragonal description.
+These vectors are not independent modulation wavevectors but rather reflect a different indexing convention for the same monoclinic superlattice reflections, highlighting the 2-fold nature of the monoclinic structure relative to the parent tetragonal lattice.
+Rather than invoking higher-dimensional ($3+d-dimensional$) superspace formalism \cite{van2007incommensurate}, where the intensities of the main Bragg reflections are kept distinct from the superlattice peaks, we reproduce the solution of the monoclinic structure in 3-dimensions by indexing and integrating as a superstructure, echoing earlier works \cite{Song2020a, Zhang2020a, Zhu2024a, zhang2025a, Li2025c}.